Directed by Michael Gershman

-- Bad Is Good and Good Is Bad: Spike offers to help Giles "out of the evilness of his heart."
+- Bad Is Good and Good Is Bad: Spike asks sarcastically if Giles is asking him to help him "out of the evilness of my heart."

 - Breaking Speech: Professor Walsh telling Giles that Buffy lacks positive male role models.

-You just try and stop me you stupid jarhea__ (crashes car)
+- Car ChaseSpike: You just try and stop me you stupid jarhea— [crashes car]

 - Chekhov's Gun: Ethan leaving his hotel address with the waitress.

 - Clean Up Crew: Giles is puzzled there's no sign of the demon prince who's going to rise.
 Willow suggests the Initiative got there first and cleaned things up like they usually do.